 Celebrating in community

 We humans want to celebrate in community, perhaps remember those who've died, perhaps to celebrate new and burgeoning relationships – and also our sense of belonging.
 Recognising too, that for some there may be little to celebrate – in poverty, isolation or war-torn zones.
-Globally the world has perhaps held too much darkness in 2017 with several political leaders unable to beam shards of goodness and light.
+Globally the world has perhaps held too much darkness this year with several political leaders unable to beam shards of goodness and light.

 As nights draw in, it is a reminder to me that I need to hold my spark of light faithfully and boldly, witnessing in the darker corners of my community.
 Holding and living by the Quaker testimonies of peace, simplicity and care of the environment remains a challenge in my preparations for a Christmas celebration.
 I make donations (including at the food bank), try to make good ethical choices with my purchases, and identify ways in which to share.